some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-The server builds it header based on the header of the client and does in addition:
+The server builds its header based on the header of the client and does in addition:

 * Construct the payload
-* Set the length to the 8 Bytes + new payload size
+* Set the length to the 8 bytes + new payload size
 * Set the Message Type to RESPONSE (i.e. 0x80) or EXCEPTION (i.e. 0x81)
 * Set the Return Code.